 - Be cared for by staff that is educated about patient rights and their role in supporting these rights.

 - Use clothing and other personal items.
 You may bring in your own clothing and other personal items as long as they are safe and not offensive to others.
-You will have use of a telephone and will receive mail.
+You will have use of a telephone and may receive mail.
 Phone contact, mail, and visitors may be limited at times because of your medical condition.
 If there are questions about these, please talk to the nurse.

 Respect and Dignity: The patient has the right to: